sriniketh28/SNchatapp/README.md

 # SNchatapp
-SNchatapp is a simple Webapp for chatting using React.js, Node.js, Socket.io and Express.js .
+SNchatapp is a simple Webapp for chatting using React.js, Node.js, Socket.io and Express.js .<br />
 SNchatapp is also mobile friendly.

 ## Steps to install